 Larraine and her husband, Dr. Clive Segil, an orthopedic surgeon, chose The Foundation as stewards of their philanthropy because “We feel that The Foundation is aligned with our spiritual beliefs and values system,” Larraine explained.
 Clive does important work in the Jewish community, serving as a Board Member for the Shalom Institute.
 The Segils annually support a Segil Farm Fellow at the Institute, whom Clive teaches about urban farming, bee keeping and sustainable food production.

-Eleven years ago, Larraine created The Larraine Segil Endowment Fund which gives scholarships and mentoring to women at the Graziadio School of Business at Pepperdine University; Southwestern School of Law; and her high school in South Africa, Kingsmead School for Girls.
+Fifteen years ago, Larraine created The Larraine Segil Endowment Fund which gives scholarships and mentoring to women at the Graziadio School of Business at Pepperdine University; Southwestern School of Law; and her high school in South Africa, Kingsmead School for Girls.